serpius5/saucedemo/README.md

 - Leshchenko https://docs.google.com/spreadsheets/d/1P7y5QcV3Jg2xms81lceW6ltqN7zBHsRL7DuGR9RDZI4/edit?usp=sharing
 ## 4. Checkout page
 ## 5. Side menu
-- Test the functionality of the button "About" in the side menu;
+- Test that the "About" button in the side menu redirects to the official page "Sauce Labs"
-- Test the functionality of the button "Logout" in the side menu;
+- Test that the button "Logout" on the side menu signed out user from the system
-- Test the functionality of the button "About" in the side menu with problem user)
+- Test that the button "About" in problem user redirects to the page with error message
 - Shelestynskyi: https://docs.google.com/spreadsheets/d/1rEAZwWnyJipEgaDbthBmlt3ZLmsTVc0KeIPNyeibdIY/edit?usp=sharing
 ## 6. Social links